-This change in the law has been heralded as a move to make workers happier and improve their productivity, and the advancements in technology certainly mean it is easier than ever before to work from home or job-share.
+This change in the law has been heralded as a move to make workers happier and improve their productivity, and the advancements in technology certainly mean it is easier than ever before to find homeworking jobs or a job-share.

-I don’t see why that has to be the case and there are a number of reasons why I think this move is a positive one:
+That doesn’t have to be the case and there are a number of reasons why this move is a positive one:

 Flexi-time can improve staff attraction

-It is one of the main things that is mentioned by candidates we meet, as increasing workloads and life pressures mean that people are juggling a great many responsibilities.
-By offering it, employers could attract a much wider cross section of people and skillsets.
+It is one of the main things that is mentioned by candidates we meet, as increasing workloads and life pressures mean that people are juggling many responsibilities.
+By offering flexi-time, employers could attract a much wider cross section of people and skillsets.

 It can improve staff retention

-Our annual salary and benefits benchmarker revealed that almost half of legal employees would like flexi-time, and that retaining more staff could be as simple as offering this as a bonus.
-Keeping a good member of staff, by offering a little flexibility, seems like a no-brainer to me.
+Recent annual salary and benefits benchmarkers revealed that almost half of legal employees would like flexi-time, and that retaining more staff could be as simple as offering this as a bonus.
+Keeping a good member of staff, by offering a little flexibility, seems like a no-brainer.

 It can help maintain morale

 A happy workplace is more productive and creative.
-At Douglas Scott, we are fans of the Scandinavian principal of Arbejdsglaede, which translates to ‘work happy’.
 Life is simply too short to be unhappy at work, and employers need to trust their staff to deliver, whether they are working from home or the office.